mukundsolanki/Pratyaksh-AR/hardware/README.md

 # Pratyaksh Hardware

-This is a brief guide of Pratyaksh's hardware and the code that's required to run it.
+This is a brief guide to Pratyaksh's hardware and the code that's required to run it.